BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 ## So, how do I run my legacy software?

+The initial intended use cases considered are those for which new software is being written to take advantage of the features provide be seL4 and the seL4 Core Platform.

-The seL4 Core Platform provides [virtual machines](#vm) so you can run a Linux OS to support your legacy stacks.
+Future versions of the seL4 Core Platform intend to provide a [virtual machines](#vm) abstraction that allows running legacy software within a Linux operating system.

 # Terminology